roksanajand/Statistical-Modeling-in-Earth-Sciences-in-R/README.md

 - **Polynomial Regression Models:** Polynomial regression models of degrees 2 to 10 are fitted to the data.
 The polynomial curves are visualized alongside the measured data points to assess the models' fit.

 - **Model Metrics Comparison:** For each polynomial degree, regression coefficients, Residual Sum of Squares (RSS), and the coefficient of determination (R²) are calculated and compared.
 The results are summarized in a table to evaluate the performance of different polynomial models and to identify the most suitable degree for the given dataset.

+## Exercise 5
+### Multiple Linear Regression for Air Temperature Prediction

+This task analyzes air pollution data to build a multiple linear regression model predicting air temperature (TEMP) using atmospheric aerosol concentrations.
+The steps include:

+- **Data Preparation**: Missing rows are removed, and only relevant variables (SO2, NO2, CO, O3, and TEMP) are retained.
+Highly correlated variables (PM2.5 and PM10) are excluded based on the correlation matrix.
+- **Linear Regression Model**: A linear regression model is created to evaluate the influence of SO2, NO2, CO, and O3 on air temperature.
+The model coefficients, Residual Sum of Squares (RSS), Residual Standard Error (RSE), and R-squared (R²) values are calculated to assess the model's fit.
+- **Temperature Prediction**: The model predicts air temperature based on hypothetical pollutant concentrations, resulting in a temperature of **16.53°C**.